polyrhythm-project/polyrhythm-maps/timeline/README.md

 See [timeline-1.html](./timeline-1.html) for map with timeline slider built referencing code and documentation from [http://dwilhelm89.github.io/LeafletSlider/](http://dwilhelm89.github.io/LeafletSlider/)

 1. Convert csv data to geoJSON - drag into https://geojson.io/ to visualize and "Save" in geoJSON format
 2. Add data.geojson to appropriate repo folder.
-Then wrap the data as a variable (simply add `var =` before the data on the first line) and save the file to javascript format.
-It should now appear as `data.js`
+Then wrap the data as a variable (simply add `var corpusdata =` before the data on the first line) and save the file to javascript format.
+It should now appear as `corpus.js`
 3. In the body of your html document and within the `<script>` element, your add data.js to the map as a variable called `testlayer`

 ```js